steven-freed/Python-AI-Algorithms/K-Nearest Neighbors/README.md

 1. K should be odd.
 (if you have 2 vectors of class A and 2 vectors of class B, how do we classify?
 We need a way to prevent ties)

-2. We must pick a suitable K.</br>
+2. We must pick a suitable K.<br />
 (if we only have 4 vectors of training data and K = 3, the algorithm won't be very accurate if 3/4 of those training vectors are class A and 1/4 is class B)

-3. The more training data you give the algorithm, the more accurate it will be.</br>
+3. The more training data you give the algorithm, the more accurate it will be.<br />
 (more vectors in the N dimensional space)

 ## To Run:
-A is your training data .txt file, with a header as the first row and the last column as the classification B is the data you want to classify, with a header as the first row and no classification listed Format:</br>
+A is your training data .txt file, with a header as the first row and the last column as the classification B is the data you want to classify, with a header as the first row and no classification listed<br />
+Format:<br />
 k_nearest.py A B
 ```
 ~$ python k_nearest.py employee_data.txt test.txt